 6. Disposal

-6.1 Once the retention period has elapsed, Macclesfield Town Council will ensure that any DBS certificate information is destroyed by secure means, for example by shredding, pulping or burning.
-While awaiting destruction, certificate information will not be kept in any insecure receptacle (e.g. waste bin or confidential waste sack).
+6.1 Once the retention period has elapsed, Macclesfield Town Council will ensure that any DBS information is destroyed from our spreadsheet.

 6.2 Macclesfield Town Council will not keep any photocopy or other image of the certificate or any copy or representation of the contents of a certificate.
 However, not withstanding the above, Macclesfield Town Council may keep a record of the date of issue of a certificate, the name of the subject, the type of certificate requested, the position for which the certificate was requested, the unique reference number of the certificates and the details of the recruitment decision taken.